 This course offers basic concepts in human anatomical structures.
 It includes all major body systems with emphasis on histological, developmental and gross anatomy.
 The accompanying lab will reinforce lecture through animal dissection and human prosection.
-PREREQUISITE: One year of high school biology, or BIO 095, or equivalent.
-Mode of delivery: face-to-face, webbased.
+PREREQUISITE: One year of high school biology or equivalent.
+Mode of delivery: face-to-face, web-based.
 3 lecture hours, 2 laboratory hours.
 Fall, Spring, and Summer semesters.